Tbseddy/JavaScript-Training/readme.md

 A parameter works the same way as a variable.
 Parameter only exist inside a function scope. e.g. function calculateTax(parameter1), alert('hello')

-A fuction can actually have more than one parameter
+A fuction can actually have more than one parameter.

+### Lesson Eight: Objects
+An object groups multiple values together